Effective August 27, 2019

 We retain Personal Information that you provide us as long as we consider it potentially useful in contacting you about the products, services or offers you have expressed an interest in, or as needed to comply with our legal obligations, resolve disputes and enforce our agreements, and then we securely delete the information.
 Your personal data will generally be stored for up to 5 years.
-We may, however, keep your personal data for longer than 5 years if we need it to fulfil our contractual obligations to you, the law requires us to maintain it for a longer period or you have not withdrawn your consent.
+We may, however, keep your personal data for longer than 5 years if we need it to fulfill our contractual obligations to you, the law requires us to maintain it for a longer period or you have not withdrawn your consent.
 We will delete this information from the servers at an earlier date if you request that, as described in “Reviewing, Correcting and Removing Your Personal Information”.

 Reviewing, Correcting and Removing Your Personal Information

 We aim to send you content and information that is relevant and engaging, in accordance with the preferences you have expressed when interacting with us.
-Upon request, Lean Kanban Inc. will provide you with information about whether we hold any personal information about you.
+Upon request, Kanban University will provide you with information about whether we hold any personal information about you.
 If you provide us with your personal information, you have the following rights with respect to that information:

 – to review the personal data that you have supplied to us

 – to request that we correct any errors, outdated information, or omissions in personal data that you or our affiliates have supplied to us

 – to request that your personal data not be used to contact you

 – to request that your personal data be removed from any solicitation list that we use